gaptekar/COSC-2430-HW3-Test-Cases/README.md

 Put either your hw3.exe or all your c++ files in the folder
 Run: sh ./testall.sh
 Look in the differences folder if you failed any
+If you keep timing out on random_tests.txt don't worry about it.
+It's 200 times larger than the max input file